 Another con is that even on the largest rise setting, it runs a bit on the small side.
 I don’t know that this is my favorite diaper for a toddler, but I think I would love it SO MUCH for a younger baby!

 However, I am SUPER curious about how well it would fit a newborn–I really think it might, which is rare for a one-size diaper.
-(Note: I have not tested it on a newborn yet, so I can’t say for sure).
+(Note: I have not tested it on a newborn yet, so I can’t say for sure–but newborn coming July 2020 so time will tell).
 This would save you a TON on a newborn stash, so running small isn’t always a bad thing!

 The last con is the price; it is priced a little on the high side for a pocket diaper in my opinion.
 However, if you could get by with using these on your newborn, they are well worth the price because it would save you a ton on a newborn stash!
 Even though they run small on my two-year-old, they are definitely still able to be worn for a while longer.